What Is WPM in Typing?

 🔁 WPM vs CPM: What’s the Difference?

 CPM means characters per minute.
-It’s common in some typing tools and languages.
-The link between them is straightforward because of the 5-character word standard:
+Some typing tools display CPM instead of WPM, or show both.
+The relationship between them is simple because WPM is based on a 5-character word standard.

 CPM ≈ WPM × 5